atharvyadav96k/ecommerce/README.md

 3. Main Page Folder
 *   Main product page
 *   "src/components/main-page/components" all all components required for main page
-4. Other Files will be inside "/src/components"
+4. Other Files will be inside "/src/components" like about us page, contact us page